The 20 Best Myasthenia Gravis Doctors Near Me in South Dakota, US

 Offers Telehealth

-Nnamdi Uhegwu is a Neurologist in Aberdeen, South Dakota.
+Nnamdi Uhegwu is a Neurologist practicing medicine in Aberdeen, South Dakota.
 Dr. Uhegwu is rated as an Advanced provider by MediFind in the treatment of Myasthenia Gravis.
-His top areas of expertise are Peripheral Neuropathy, Myotonic Dystrophy Type 2, Myotonic Dystrophy, and Paramyotonia Congenita.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Peripheral Neuropathy, Myotonic Dystrophy Type 2, Myotonic Dystrophy, and Paramyotonia Congenita.

 Advanced in Myasthenia Gravis